18 Exercises That Show You Exactly What Muscles You Are Stretching

 12. Butterfly Pose

-Muscles highlighted: Stretch highlights the adductors.
+Muscles targeted: Stretch highlights the adductors.

 Begin in a seated position, bringing the soles of your feet together and sitting upright through your sit bones.
 Continue this stretch by pressing down on your knees with your hands.